 8.shall be willing to report, either verbally or in writing, as designated by the Intergroup, the actions of the Conference/Regional Assembly, to keep all groups aware of the World Service/Regional information; to communicate important information to the area.

 9.may attend all standing committee meetings.

-10. may be removed after two (2) consecutive and unexcused absences from either a face to face or virtual intergroup meetings.
+10. may be removed after two (2) consecutive and unexcused absences from meetings of this Intergroup.

-2.shall attend the Regional Assembly meetings of Overeaters Anonymous.
+2.shall attend the Regional Assembly meetings of Region 7 of Overeaters Anonymous.

-3.In all areas, the World Service Business Conference Delegate shall meet all qualifications and requirements as defined in the Overeaters Anonymous, Inc. Bylaws, Subpart B, and the Region 7 Bylaws.
+3.shall meet all qualifications and requirements, in all areas, as defined in the Overeaters Anonymous, Inc., Bylaws, Subpart B, and the Region 7 Bylaws.